-Homeschool vs public school test scores – how does each student group fare when compared side-by-side?
-If you’ve started researching homeschooling, you’re probably interested in how home educated students fare academically.
-In this article, we’ll be investigating whether these children can keep up with (or even surpass) the test scores of public school kids.
+Homeschool vs. public school test scores – how does each student group fare when compared side-by-side?
+If you’ve started researching homeschooling, you’re probably interested in how home-educated students fare academically.
+In this article, we’ll investigate whether these children can keep up with (or even surpass) the test scores of public school kids.

-As you read this article, keep in mind that drawing 100% conclusive results from these studies is difficult as some homeschooling families use contrasting educational approaches (that teach them to learn in different ways) which then consequently influences academic outcomes.
-This is because most tests are based on traditional forms of education (and hence, not necessarily a problem with the homeschoolers education, but a failure to find a test that accurately measures their accomplishments).
+As you read this article, keep in mind that drawing 100% conclusive results from these studies is difficult.
+Some homeschooling families use contrasting educational approaches (which teach them to learn in different ways), consequently influencing academic outcomes.
+This is because most tests are based on traditional forms of education (and hence, not necessarily a problem with the homeschooler’s education, but a failure to find a test that accurately measures their accomplishments).
 For instance, unschoolers don’t have a set curriculum and will score poorly on traditional tests; in contrast, classically trained homeschoolers will tend to perform well above average.

-Furthermore, many homeschoolers may enter and exit schools, meaning some should, perhaps, be classified as ‘partly-homeschooled’ instead of fully homeschooled.
-This also significantly affect the data you’re about to look at.
-But, let’s dive in and get started!
+Furthermore, many homeschoolers may enter and exit schools, meaning some should, perhaps, be classified as ‘partly-homeschooled’ instead of entirely homeschooled.
+Of course, this also significantly affects the data you’re about to look at.
+But let’s dive in and get started!

-Major findings include: the achievement test scores of this group of home school students are exceptionally high–the median scores were typically in the 70th to 80th percentile; 25% of home school students are enrolled one or more grades above their age-level public and private school peers…[HSLDA, Lawrence Rudner]
+Major findings include: the achievement test scores of this group of home school students are exceptionally high–the median scores were typically in the 70th to 80th percentile; 25% of home school students are enrolled one or more grades above their age-level public and private school peers…[HSLDA, Lawrence Rudner, Accessed 1 January 2018.]

 Rudner’s research covered over 20,000 home schools and amazingly concluded these students scored significantly higher than their public school counterparts in every subject in every grade!
 In addition, they significantly surpassed the scores of private school students.